vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Changelog ==
+= 1.7.0 =
+- Added the ability to include a "Post Date" and any custom fields when importing or exporting FAQs to a spreadsheet
+- Added an attribute so that only FAQ posts in a parent category is displayed instead of all of the FAQ posts in child categories as welll
+- Added UTF-8 support for PDF exports
+- Fixed a problem where only the top category could be opened if the FAQ shortcode was included twice on a page
+- Fixed an issue where the menu bar wasn't displayed on the edit FAQ screen
+- Fixed an error where blank lines could be imported via spreadsheet as blank FAQs
+- "File" type custom field labels no longer display on the submit FAQ form

+= 1.6.20 =
+- Updated the free trial button

+= 1.6.19 =
+- Small update to fix the broken dashboard image links

+= 1.6.18 =
+- We're doing a big FAQ admin area styling update, first up is the dashboard!
+- Clarified the 'file' field type restriction for the submit FAQ shortcode

 = 1.6.17 =
 - Added an option to change who has access to the FAQ admin area